You Give Me Something (James Morrison song)

-"You Give Me Something" is the debut single of English singer James Morrison, released on 17 July 2006.
+"You Give Me Something" is a song by English singer James Morrison, released on 17 July 2006 as his debut single.
 The song is featured on his 2006 debut album, Undiscovered.
 The single reached number one in New Zealand and charted within the top 10 in several nations, including Australia, the Netherlands, Switzerland, and the United Kingdom.
 The song was nominated for a BRIT Award in the category Best British Single Shortlist in 2007.
 This song was ranked number 100 on MTV Asia's list of the "Top 100 Hits of 2007".

 Meaning

 When James Morrison was in New Zealand and appeared on New Zealand Idol, the two finalists asked Morrison what the meaning behind the song was, and Morrison said that it was intended to be a "harsh love song".
 The lyrics mean that the protagonist of the song does not love the person as much as she loves him, but is willing to give the relationship a try.